-Agreement with the Australian Government
+Agreement with Australian Government

 The NSW Assessment Bilateral Agreement (the Agreement) streamlines the assessment process for major projects that require both NSW and Australian Government environmental approvals.
 It is made under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 Under the Agreement, the NSW Government assesses development applications on behalf of the Australian Government.
-The Australian Government remains the decision-maker for the EPBC Act approval, considering the assessment report prepared by NSW's Department of Planning, Industry and Environment.
+The Australian Government remains the decision-maker for the EPBC Act approval, considering the assessment report prepared by NSW's Department of Planning and Environment.

 On 24 March 2020, the NSW and Australian governments signed Amending Agreement No. 1 (the amending Agreement) which makes small amendments to the 2015 Agreement to respond to changes to NSW biodiversity and planning laws and improve the operation of the Agreement.